Title IX - Sexual Assault and Victim Advocacy

 - All forms of sexual harassment, including all forms of sexual assault, and other sexual

-violence committed by members of the College Community, which includes Board of Trustees,
+violence committed by members of the university Community, which includes Board of

-Faculty, Staff, students, and volunteers, as well as anyone doing business with or
+Trustees, Faculty, Staff, students, and volunteers, as well as anyone doing business

 Sexual Harassment: